Graph visualization: fixing data hairballs

 This is the first of three blog posts on common graph visualization challenges.

-Part 2 looks at ‘the snowstorm‘, and part 3 explores ‘the starburst‘, but first we’ll focus on ‘the hairball’ – a problem that affects many large datasets.
+Part 2 looks at ‘the snowstorm‘, and part 3 explores ‘the starburst‘.
+First we’ll focus on a problem that affects many large datasets: ‘the hairball’.

 A typical venture into the world of graph visualization goes like this…

-You’ve invested in the latest and greatest big data technology stack.
-You’ve curated a fantastic data source.
-You’re absolutely convinced that within this data lie insights that’ll give your end users ultimate power.
-All they need to do is load it into a visualization platform to reveal beautiful interconnected structures that blur the boundaries between data science and art.
+You’ve invested in the latest and greatest big data tech stack.
+You’ve curated data sources brimming with insights to empower your end users’ investigations and analysis.
+They just need a visualization tool to bring it to life, revealing beautiful interconnected structures that blur the boundaries between data science and art.

 This Protein Homology Graph, by Edward Marcotte and Alex Adai, from New York’s Museum of Modern Art (MOMA) 2008 exhibit